forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 ---
-title: Best 10 Ratchets For Professional Mechanics And Buyers Guide
+title: Best 10 Ratchets For Professional Mechanics & Buyers Guide
 category: Recommended Products
 cover: bestra.PNG
 author: Johnathan Coker
-updated: "Last updated: Dec 10, 2020"
+updated: 'Last updated: Dec 10, 2020'

 ---
 ![best ratchet](./bestra.PNG)

 Your ratchet is your most used tool as a diesel tech.
 Really any mechanic.
 You develop over the years a certain relationship with your ratchet of choice.
 You will find that using someone else's will not do.
 You need your favorite.
 The one that has got you through thick and thin.